-Ahmady was released on a five-million-rial bail, equivalent to about $40,000 U.S.
+Ahmady was released in November 2019 on a five-million-rial bail, equivalent to about $40,000 in the U.S.

-On October 1, 2019, the judiciary confirmed Ahmady’s arrest for the first time, claiming he was connected to institutes affiliated with foreign intelligence agencies.
+On October 1, 2019, the Iranian judiciary confirmed Ahmady’s arrest for the first time, claiming he was connected to institutes affiliated with foreign intelligence agencies.
 A judiciary spokesman said that Ahmady’s case was still in its initial investigation stage.

 Ahmady’s trial was presided over by Tehran Revolutionary Court Judge Abolqassem Salavati, who is nicknamed “the Hanging Judge” or “the Judge of Death” for imposing harsh sentences, including capital punishment, in political cases.
 Ahmady said the trial consisted of “two staged, farcical court sessions full of legal flaws.”